justinjest/python-essentials/lessons/07Introduction to Databases and SQL.md

 SQL queries allow you to interact with and analyze data.
 You will learn how to use SQL commands to retrieve and manipulate data.

 **Queries:**

+The SQL statements in this lesson, unless included in Python code, are just examples -- you do not need to add these to your code.

 - Retrieve all student information: